iTwenty/personal-website/content/posts/04-swift-collections/index.md

 }
 ```

 A single method called `next()` that returns either next element or nil.
-Note that implementations are not required to return nil, meaning iterators can keep producing values infinitely.
-One rarely needs to create iterators directly, since sequences provide a more idiomatic approach for traversing sequences in Swift.
-Still, let's create a concrete iterator just to see how it works.
+It is marked mutating to give implementers a chance to update their internal state in preparation of next call to `next()`.
+If implementation does not return nil, iterators can keep producing values infinitely.
+We rarely need to create iterators directly, since sequences provide a more idiomatic approach for traversing sequences in Swift.
+Still, let's create a concrete iterator to see how it works.

 ```swift
 struct DoublingIterator: IteratorProtocol {